Recognizing Prescription Medication Access Challenges

 This is why it is important to collect your Peace Corps medical records.
 Review and correct them, if needed, before you COS.
 These records prove the post-service medical care you need.

-We have heard from some RPCVs who moved back to their host countries or other countries overseas for cheaper or free medical care.
+RPCV Health Crusade know of RPCVs who moved back to their host countries or other countries overseas just for cheaper or free medical care.
 We even heard from RPCVs who joined the military after service to cover their medical needs.
-And unfortunately, some RPCVs in the USA went into medical bankruptcy or worse from their medical situations.
+And unfortunately, some RPCVs stayed in the USA went into medical bankruptcy or worse from their medical situations.
+This is not acceptable.

 RPCV-HC Resource Library Identifies Prescription Medication Savings Options

-RPCV Health Crusade recognizes the challenges of medical care.
+RPCV Health Crusade recognizes the challenges of medical care costs.
 We wanted to find options for free or low-cost options and information to share with the RPCV community.
 This is how the RPCV-HC Resource Library started.

 And, that resource library has grown by leaps and bounds.
 We built a dedicated section on different ways for free or discounted prescription medication in the USA.
-However, we plan to add even more options to ease the challenges to medication access.
+And, we plan to continue adding options to ease the challenges to medication access.

-Do you have any suggestions on how to save $ on prescription medication?
-Have you found any helpful resources?
+Do you want to know 100+ ways to save on prescription costs?
+Any suggestions on how to save $ on prescription medication?
 Let’s work together and share what we know!

-Submit your suggestions on how to save money on prescription medication costs.
+Share your ideas on how to save money on prescription medication costs.